 And if you do it in our Wills Month it will help us care for our patients and their loved ones too.

-If you have been putting off making a Will, take advantage of our Will Months when local solicitors will not charge a fee for a simple Will, asking for a donation to Willow Wood instead.
+If you have been putting off making a Will, take advantage of our Will Months when participating local solicitors will donate their fee to Willow Wood.

 We have two every year, in April and November.
 This will give you time to take stock of your possessions and decide how they should be shared with loved ones.